jakub-jedrusiak/mtscr/README.md

 available number of ideas, but you can set it to `TRUE` to return `NA` if there are not enough ideas.

-Simple top-scoring is also availabe through the GUI, see below.
+Simple top-scoring is also available through the GUI, see below.

 ### Graphical User Interface